peterzieba/5Vpld/PROGRAMMING.md

 * Finally, in more recent history, devices integrated on-die charge pumps and began supporting standardized methods of programming (JTAG, I2C, SPI, etc.).
 This is the point at which many "EPROM/Device Programmers" fell out of relevance.

 ## PLD Devices (ATF16V8, ATF22V10, ATF750C)
 These parts require an EPROM/Device programmer, and ideally one from the time period during which these parts were in vogue.
-None of these parts support JTAG.
+None of these parts support JTAG, with the exception of the now obsolete ispGAL series by Lattice.
 >[!IMPORTANT]
 >It should be noted that while something like a 16V8 has been produced by multiple IC manufacturers and that while these might be _functionally_ equivalent and likely have identical (or compatible) fusemaps / JEDEC files, _the programming algorithms for these devices are not the same across device manufacturers_.
 >
 >As an example: While the fusemap may be compatible across variants (GAL16V8 from Lattice vs. the ATF16V8 from Atmel/Microchip), THE PROGRAMMING ALGORITHMS ARE NOT!
 You will need an EPROM programmer with support for the EXACT manufacturer and EXACT part number of the device you have.
 >
 >Your device programmer must support the exact device and variant/revision you are attempting to program.
 Many have wasted hours due to this not being obvious.
+Because higher than 5V programming voltages are used, trying to program anyway with the wrong algorithm might also lead to destruction of the device.

 Choices for programmers include:<br>
 * Classic Programmers from their respective time period (Modular Circuit Technologies, Data I/O, Logical Devices, etc.)